 NB: All work for this course must conform to accepted standards of academic ethics, including, but not limited to, the understanding that cheating and plagiarism are unacceptable (cf. Jeremiah 23:30!), and may result in failure of the course (all students are expected to read and understand the relevant sections of the Academic Handbook for further information about plagiarism).
 Copying and pasting from the internet or any other source (even with changes) is a form of plagiarism.
-No outside research is needed for this introductory course, and students may not use internet searches for help on written assignments.
-The use of an AI or any other writing service does constitute academic cheating and will be treated as a form of plagiarism.
+No outside research is needed for this course, and students may not use internet searches for help on written assignments.
+The use of an Al or any other writing service does constitute academic cheating and will be treated as a form of plagiarism (NOTE: TRANSLATION ALGORYTHMS SUCH AS GOOGLE TRANSLATE AND SIMILAR ARE CONSIDERED Als and ARE NOT TO BE USED FOR YOUR PAPERS).
 Even the reuse of your own work from outside the course, if used without citation, constitutes a form of plagiarism/cheating.
 Students are not allowed to share their essays (finished or unfinished) with other students.
 Study groups are encouraged, but students may not collaborate on written assignments.
 Students who need editorial help on writing assignments may not consult other students, but must go to the Garrett Writing Center.
 All professors are required to respond to all suspected incidents of academic dishonesty, especially plagiarism.
 Incidents of plagiarism or academic dishonesty may result in dismissal from the school.